 - Download their files from the Cloud.

-In the beginning, we had a very small user base.
-We wanted to derive various stats (on an hourly basis) like active users, number of upload requests, number of download requests and so on.
-To meet the requirements, we set up a Kafka Cluster that produces the logs (generated by our application) into a topic and there is an application that consumes the topic (using a Consumer) and then processes it to generate the required stats and finally display those in a webpage.
+In the beginning, we had a tiny user base.
+We wanted to derive various stats (on an hourly basis) like active users, number of upload requests, number of download requests, etc. To meet the requirements, we set up a Kafka Cluster that produces the logs (generated by our application) into a topic, and there is an application that consumes the topic (using a Consumer) and then processes it to generate the required stats and finally display those in a webpage.

-As people started liking our services more people started using it thus generating a lot of logs per hour.
+As people started liking our services, more people started using them, thus generating many logs per hour.
 We found that the application which consumes the topic became extremely slow as we were using only one Consumer.
-In order to solve the problem, we added some Consumers to the group and found significant improvement in performance.
+To solve the problem, we added some Consumers to the group and found significant performance improvement.

-We came across another requirement, where we had to write the logs into an HDFS cluster and this process should run independently of the previous application (This is because with further increase in data we were planning to decommission the first application and do derive all the stats in the HDFS environment).
-To meet this requirement, we developed another application which subscribed to the topic using a different Consumer group and wrote the data into the HDFS cluster.
+We came across another requirement, where we had to write the logs into an HDFS cluster, and this process should run independently of the previous application (This is because, with further increase in data, we were planning to decommission the first application and do derive all the stats in the HDFS environment).
+To meet this requirement, we developed another application that subscribed to the topic using a different Consumer group and wrote the data into the HDFS cluster.

 This is a guide to Kafka Consumer Group.
-Here we discuss the importance of Kafka consumer group and how Kafka bridges two models along with its use case implication.
+Here we discuss the importance of the Kafka consumer group and how Kafka bridges two models, and its use case implication.
 You may also look at the following articles to learn more-